 top of page

-Education and the Church Fathers
+Education and the Church Fathers: Two Talks at Holy Cross Brookline

 Vessela Valiavitcharska studies and writes about rhetorical education in Byzantium and the Slavic world in the context of the trivium: grammar, rhetoric, and logic.
-Byzantine rhetoric represents “the road not travelled” by its classical Greek and Roman predecessors, a road which took a different turn in western Europe.
+For her, Byzantine rhetoric represents “the road not travelled” by its classical Greek and Roman predecessors, a road which took a different turn in western Europe.

 Professor Valiavitcharska has published articles on classical and Byzantine rhetoric, the ekphrastic tradition, scholia and rhetorical commentaries, medieval punctuation practices and performance, figurative language and emotion, and argument visualization.
 She teaches courses in the history of rhetoric and in medieval literature.
 You can read more about her work here.